job-app-tracker/job-app-tracker/README.md

 - Create a list of todos for each job
 - Chart to help visualize every action taken i.e all jobs added to the wishlist column
 - map showing the location of every company on your board

-## How To Run
-- clone the repository
-- cd into server folder
-- Run `npm i` to install all dependencies
-- Run `npm run start` and go to `http://localhost:3000/`
-- 🥳🥳🥳🥳
-* If You experience any issue, you can add a new issue in the issues tab, and we'll be happy to assist with it 😊

 ## Screenshot
 ![screenshot](job-app-tracker.png)